 - TOOTH DECAY – Teeth that suffer from decay can sometimes be remedied through dental fillings, root canals, or dental crowns.
 But if there is simply too much decay that the tooth cannot be restored, then it has to be removed.
 If a decayed tooth remains, it could create an infection in the gums and lead to worse problems.

 Our goal at Houston Dental Esthetics is to save as many teeth as possible.
 More importantly, however, is ensuring that every patient is orally healthy and can continue life without the disturbances of faulty teeth.

-If you suffer from severe tooth pain or any of the aforementioned dental problems, then contact our Katy dentist office today and schedule your appointment.
+If you suffer from severe tooth pain or any of the aforementioned dental problems, then contact our Energy Corridor dentist office today and schedule your appointment.